Images related to the history and construction of Hokule’a and its subsequent voyages.

 Illustration by Jules Dumont D’Urville showing New-Zealand, Papua New Guinea, Sulawesi canoes

 Over many years, I have researched canoes from across Oceania and archived images of these vessels, including various models.
 I have now decided to share these pictures online.
 This task will take many months or years to complete fully.
-This page focuses on Melanesian canoes.
+This page will focus on Melanesian canoes.

 Looks very much like a Solomon island canoe, but no, it is a “Tatala” canoe from Taiwan…The history of Polynesia does through Taiwan.